News & Opinion

-With affordability issues expanding significantly and rapidly, there are a number of pressures building on utility collections teams that, cumulatively, present a risk to revenue, customer service and regulatory compliance.
+With affordability stresses expanding significantly and rapidly, pressure is building on utility collections teams that potentially present a risk to revenue, customer service and regulatory compliance.
 These challenges will have the most impact where teams lack the tools to monitor, predict and manage pre-delinquency and early arrears, and where they are forced to fall back on a singular debt management process that lacks a differentiated, personalised approach.

-For these collections teams working on the back foot, engagement will be heavily inbound and heavily agent dependent.
-This can force an overdependency on third party agencies as internal teams struggle to deal with high volumes using primarily manual processes.
+For these collections teams, engagement will be heavily inbound and heavily agent dependent.
+This can force an overdependency on third-party agencies as internal teams struggle to deal with high volumes using primarily manual processes.